MerchantPug/apugli-docs/docs/index.md

 * You are able to use the `ope` namespace for any Apugli powers.
 This is also true for `toomanyorigins` if you have it installed.

 ## TooManyOrigins Tags
-* Dragonborn gets which of the two abilities are used from the lightable tag.
+* Dragonborn gets which of the two active powers are used from the lightable tag.
 If you have any modded furnaces/campfires you are able to add them to the tag `(toomanyorigins/tags/blocks/lightable)`.
 * If you would like to make an item not protect Undead when worn on their head you are able to add the item to the tag `(toomanyorigins/tags/items/ignore_head_slot)`.
 Nothing is in this tag by default.
 * Hare gets what is considered a carrot from the tag `(toomanyorigins/tags/items/carrots)`.
 If you have a modded carrot item or just want to give the hare a boost from eating something else you can add the food item to this tag.
 * Withered gets what is considered a regular seed through the `(toomanyorigins/tags/items/crop_seeds)` tag and gets what is considered a stem seed through the `(toomanyorigins/tags/items/stem_seeds)`.